 Chimney stacks

 Repair category 2

-Notes Weathering was noted to external chimney stacks along with cracked render and flashing finishes.
-The chimneys are a possible source of water ingress.
+Notes Weathering was noted to external chimney stacks along with moss and lichen growth, erosion to stonework and open mortar joints.
+Staining was noted to surfaces adjacent to the chimneys within roof spaces.
 Patch repair and regular ongoing maintenance should be anticipated.

-Roofing including roof space Repair category 2 Notes A number of loose and broken roof slates were visible along with pockets of moss growth and corroded ridge clips and skylights.
-Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
+Roofing including roof space Repair category 3 Notes A number of loose and broken roof slates were visible along with corroded ridge clips and daylight holes within roof space areas.
+A smashed skylight and localised evidence of ongoing water ingress, particularly above the kitchen, will require patch repair in the short term.
+In general, roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
 More extensive overhaul work may be required in future.
-There is a flat roof over the rear extension.
-It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance.
-There was evidence of condensation within the roof void and improved ventilation is recommended.
+Some replacement/repair of structural roof timbers is evident.
+There is no firewall between the utility room and an attached outbuilding, and future upgrading may be required.
+There was evidence of condensation within the roof voids and improved ventilation is recommended.

-Rainwater fittings

-Repair category 1

-Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
-We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Rainwater fittings Repair category 2 Notes Missing/disconnected sections of rainwater goods were noted along with some dripping sections, corroded cast iron and vegetation growth.
+Maintenance is required.
+We would highlight that it was not raining at the time of our inspection and we would riight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

 Repair category 2

-Notes Some spalling stonework was noted along with cracked and chipped sections of render.
-Future repairs may be required.
-Wall climbing vegetation should be well maintained.
+Notes Spalling and eroded stonework was noted along with cracked render finishes and open mortar joints.
+Ongoing repairs should be anticipated.